 Learn about the Appalachian Solar Finance Fund (SFF), a new program to jump-start public, nonprofit, and commercial solar projects in coal-impacted communities of Central Appalachia.
 Members of the SFF Executive Committee will discuss the fund’s purpose and structure, how to apply for funding support, and related workforce development initiatives.
 The presentation will be followed by a Q&A.

-Civic, nonprofit, and business leaders, solar developers, and members of the media and public are encouraged to attend.
-Learn more at solarfinancefund.org
+Civic, nonprofit, and business leaders, solar developers, and members of the media and public are encouraged to learn more at solarfinancefund.org [ Originally aired April 21, 2022. ]

 Modern Mine Reclamation Needs and the Bonding Crisis